KatharinaSojka/CryptoClustering/README.md

 # CryptoClustering

-This is submission for Unsupervies Machine Learning Module.
+This is my submission for Unsupervised Machine Learning Module.

 In the repository you will find a folder with the Source file crypto_market_data.